insightsengineering/chevron/tests/testthat/_snaps/chevron_tlg-methods.md

     Code
       cat(res)
     Output
-      Using template:  object
+      Using template:  custom_chevron
-      Using data:      adam_db
+      Using data:      object of class call

       Pre args:
         No mapped argument.